Laurent Schwartz

 Laurent-Moïse Schwartz (/fr/; 5 March 1915 – 4 July 2002) was a French mathematician who received the Fields Medal in 1950 for pioneering the theory of distributions or generalized functions, giving a well-defined meaning to objects such as the Dirac delta function.
 For several years he taught at the École polytechnique.

-Biography

 Family

 Laurent Schwartz came from a Jewish family of Alsatian origin, with a strong scientific background: his father was a well-known surgeon, his uncle Robert Debré (who contributed to the creation of UNICEF) was a famous pediatrician, and his great-uncle-in-law, Jacques Hadamard, was a famous mathematician.

-During his training at Lycée Louis-le-Grand to enter the École Normale Supérieure, he fell in love with Marie-Hélène Lévy, daughter of the probabilist Paul Lévy who was then teaching at the École polytechnique.
+During his training at Lycée Louis-le-Grand to enter the École Normale Supérieure, he fell in love with mathematician Marie-Hélène Lévy, daughter of the probabilist Paul Lévy who was then teaching at the École polytechnique.
 They married in 1938.
-Later they had two children, Marc-André and Claudine.
-Marie-Hélène was gifted in mathematics as well, as she contributed to the geometry of singular analytic spaces and taught at the University of Lille.
+Later they had two children, Marc-André and Claudine Robert, who became a professor of statistics at the University of Grenoble.
+Marie-Hélène was gifted in mathematics as well, contributing to the development of geometry of singular analytic spaces.
+She also taught at the University of Lille.

 Angelo Guerraggio describes "Mathematics, politics and butterflies" as Schwartz's "three great loves".